 Sure, you may run into other humans that want to cause harm to you in nature.
 However, your biggest threat in the wild is wild animals.
 Some of these animals can severely injure, or kill, you depending on where you live.

-Last time I checked, wild bears don’t wear clothes (though that would be cool).
+Last time I checked, wild bears and dogs don’t wear clothes (though that would be cool).
 So, if you ever have to defend yourself against a wild animal, then you are much better off with a serrated blade that will inflict more damage.

 Yes, serrated blades will generally inflict more damage due to the jagged nature of the cuts.

 This point about nature indirectly ties into my second scenario.